 Onglyza users have also reported alarming rates of pancreatic and thyroid cancer.
 As a result, the FDA has requested warnings to appear on the drug’s label, referring to the cancer and cardiac risks.

 If you or someone you love has suffered injury after taking Onglyza, GetLegal has the tools and resources to help you find skilled legal representation to protect your rights.
-Visit our attorney directory, look for your geographic location and find the best lawyer for your situation.
+Visit our attorney directory.

 While most drivers are safe and aim to obey the rules, some have some unsafe habits and violate road rules in ways that ...
 Read More

 Court Denies Access to Green Card for Couple Who Entered Country Illegally In a rare unanimous decision on the volatile...
 Read More